elixir-webrtc/ex_dtls/README.md

 message.
 These packets have to be sent to the second peer, so it can finish its handshake too and return `{:finished, handshake_data}` message.

+`ExDTLS` may also ask for retransmitting some packets if it thinks they were lost.
+See `t:ExDTLS.retransmit_msg_t/0`.

 For more complete examples please refer to [membrane_ice_plugin] where we use `ex_dtls` or to our integration tests.